ctavolazzi/awesome-deep-learning/examples/digit-classifier/README.md

   --learning-rate 0.12
 ```

+Pass `-h/--help` to see all available flags together with their default values.

 Running without any optional flags keeps the workflow fast and produces:

 * `metrics.json` – aggregate accuracy numbers plus a classification report.